 Short Sightedness has Reached Epidemic Levels

-Myopia or short sightedness is rising throughout the world.
-The most pronounced rise is in China and Korea where over 90% of teenagers suffer with the condition.
+Myopia or short-sightedness is rising throughout the world.
+The most pronounced rise is in China and Korea where over 90% of teenagers suffer from the condition.
 In Europe and America, almost half of young adults are affected.
-Current thinking estimates that 2.5 billion people suffer with short sight.
+Current thinking estimates that 2.5 billion people suffer from short sight.

 The reasons for this are still being researched.
 For around a hundred years the science has pointed to long study sessions, and given that the average Asian child spends 14 hours a week on homework, one may feel this argument has merit.

 However, recent studies have shown this not to be the case.
 All the evidence points to the amount of time spent outside.
 The more time spent out of the house, regardless of what you are doing, the less chance of developing myopia.
 This seems to be the case whether you are revising for an exam or playing football.